alexnguyen02/Porfolio-Website/README.md

-# Porfolio-Website
+# Porfolio Website

-A portfolio website built using React, and Node.js
+This website is built using React, Vite, and Node.js.